By Train, by Car, by Plane, Getting Here is a Snap

 - Rail: There is a train station located at the airport for travelers taking the commuter rail service (MARC) or for those who wish to take Amtrak.

 - Light Rail: Baltimore’s light rail system also services the airport and can take you on a route passing through downtown Baltimore on its way north to Hunt Valley.
+Please note, as of Dec.
+7, 2023, all Light Rail service is temporarily suspended.
+Shuttle buses are available at all stations.
+Check the MTA website for more information.

 Arriving by Bus